Energy Community acquis

 Additional Information

 The 2021 Ministerial Council adopted five key legislative acts stemming from the EU’s Clean energy for all Europeans package.
-Renewables, energy efficiency and greenhouse gas reduction targets for 2030 will be adopted at the next Ministerial Council in 2022, following the finalization of a study by the European Commission.
+The 2030 renewables, energy efficiency and greenhouse gas reduction targets were adopted a year later (Decision 2022/02/MC-EnC), following the finalization of a study by the European Commission.

 • Annex III of the Treaty: EC Competition Rules